opensearch-project/documentation-website/_ingest-pipelines/processors/index-processors.md

 `convert` | Changes the data type of a field in a document.
 `csv` | Extracts CSVs and stores them as individual fields in a document.
 `date` | Parses dates from fields and then uses the date or timestamp as the timestamp for a document.
-`date_index_name` | Indexes documents into time-based indexes based on a date or timestamp field in the document.
+`date_index_name` | Indexes documents into time-based indexes based on a date or timestamp field in a document.
 `dissect` | Extracts structured fields from a text field using a defined pattern.
 `dot_expander` | Expands a field with dots into an object field.
 `drop` |Drops a document without indexing it or raising any errors.